maennis/blueborne-penetration-testing-tool/README.md

 Although many devices impacted by BlueBorne vulnerabilities have been patched, a large number still remain.
 Traditional network security measures, such as firewalls and Intrusion Prevention Systems (IPS), are built for internet traffic and do not offer protection against Bluetooth attacks.
 Given the inability of these tools to prevent Bluetooth attacks, more tools should be made available to administrators looking to protect their networks.

 The BBPTT runs on a Linux server.
 Periodically, it will search for nearby Bluetooth devices.
 When it encounters a new device, it will identify the device type based on the MAC address Organizationally Unique Identifier (OUI).
-Then, the BBPTT will send packets crafted to identify BlueBorne vulnerabilities based on the device type.
+Then, the BBPTT will send packets crafted to identify BlueBorne vulnerabilities.
 The results of the vulnerability scan will be logged using the Syslog message format to make integrations with existing logging and monitoring solutions easier.
 A list of devices that have already been checked will be kept in memory so that devices are not scanned more than once.
 In order to prevent the tool from scanning devices that it is not authorized for, an allowlist will be implemented so only devices with matching Bluetooth MAC addresses will be scanned.

 ## Libraries
 - [BlueZ](http://www.bluez.org/) - The official Linux Bluetooth protocol stack.
 - [Check](https://libcheck.github.io/check/) - Unit testing framework for C.
+- [SQLite3](https://www.sqlite.org/index.html) -  A small, fast, self-contained, SQL database engine.

 ## Features
 - **Allowlisting** - Devices located in the allowlist file will processed.
 Other devices will be ignored.
 The path to the allowlist is passed in as a command line option with the `-a` flag.
 Each address should be placed on a newline.
 All hex letters should be in uppercase.
+- **OUI Lookup** - Devices all the allowlist will have their device manufacturer identified using their OUI.
+OUI lookup is performed on a dataset downloaded from [MAC Address Lookup](https://maclookup.app/downloads/csv-database).

 ## Set Up
 Two changes need to be made to Bluetooth settings on the machine running the BBPTT to ensure that the following vulnerabilities are tested: